serin0837/restapi/note.md

 - API?

   - TV(application) - remote control(interface)
-    - interaction is vert human and you're actively and pressing buttons with your finger!
+    - interaction is very human and you're actively and pressing buttons with your finger!
     - Application HUMAN interface
   - Youtube(application) - interface(series of endpoints)
     - instead of buttons(human interaction) this would be application programming interface